sider/sider-docs/docs/tools/swift/swiftlint.md

 This option allows you to specify a file or directory to analyze.

+This also allows you to specify a special format `"@path/to/file"` (concatenation of `@` and a file name).
+You can create a file which contains a list of file names to be analyzed and pass it to the analyzer with this option.

 ### `config`

 This option allows you to specify a SwiftLint configuration file you want.